This story is written by Christie J. E. Chapman. Christie is a Volunteer Babywearing Educator, a Licensed Clinical Social Worker, and mother of two.

 This Sunday, January 25, will see the launch of “No Flaws, Only Human”, Portage Babywearing’s new social media campaign to raise awareness about postpartum mental illness in the babywearing community.
 The project, which derives its name from the common babywearing Buy/Sell/Trade phrase, “no flaws that I can see, but I’m only human”; aims to draw our attention towards those issues that so many of us experience beneath the surface, hidden to the outside world, to our friends, our families, and perhaps even to ourselves.

 It may be helpful at this point to review some terms.
-Postpartum Mental Illness, or PPMI, is an umbrella term used to describe the category of disorders that are often experienced leading up to and immediately following the birth of a child.
+Postpartum Mental Illness, or PPMI, is an umbrella term used to describe the category of disorders that are often experienced leading up to and immediately following the Birth injuries of a child.
 Postpartum depression, or PPD, is one of the more commonly known disorders.
 Others that are grouped in this category are Postpartum Anxiety Disorder, Postpartum Panic Disorder, Postpartum Obsessive Compulsive Disorder, Postpartum Bipolar Disorder, Postpartum Post Traumatic Stress Disorder, and Postpartum Psychosis.
 I share this information as it is important to realize that so many of our experiences do not neatly (not that there’s anything neat about them) fit the classical description of depression.
 A woman struggling with PPMI may be sad, but she also may be angry, or fearful, or distracted, or manic.
 Some women report seeing vivid images of something terrible happening to their babies.
 Some have nightmares reliving their birth trauma.
 Some forget seemingly unforgettable things.
 Some develop irrational thoughts and, as a result, hurt themselves or their children.

 As a result of this lack of understanding, postpartum mental illness is often tragically overlooked.
 The CDC estimates that PPMI occurs in 11-20% of women who give birth, but only 15% of women with symptoms ever receive treatment.
 Lest my italics not come through, let me repeat that.
 15%.
 That means that in your La Leche League gathering, your BWI Chapter meeting, or your Mommy and Me Yoga class of 20 women; one or two of them will be struggling with their mental health following the birth of their child.
 In your giant International Babywearing Week celebration of 100 women, between 10 and 20 of them will be suffering; and only ONE may be getting help.